 County of Imperial Land Use Ordinance.
 Implementation of the project would require the approval of a CUP by the County to allow for the construction and operation of the proposed solar energy facility with an integrated BESS.
-The project parcels are currently zoned as M-1, but is proposed to be rezoned to A-2 as part of the project approvals.
+The project parcel is currently zoned as A-2.
 Pursuant to Title 9, Division 5, Chapter 8, the following uses are permitted in the A-2 zone subject to approval of a CUP from Imperial County: